Mexico's first judicial elections fuel confusion and disillusionment among voters

 Though others like Martha Tamayo, a lawyer and former congresswoman from conflict-ravaged Sinaloa, cast doubt on projections that the election could hand even more power over to criminals and criminal groups, simply because they already have a strong control over courts.

-“The influence of criminal groups already exists,” she said while waiting to vote.
+“The influence of criminal groups already exists,” she said.
 “The cartels go with the judges (bribe them) whether they are elected or not.”

 Voter confusion